-How to restore the ring finger after a complex fracture.
-We develop fingers after a fracture
+How to restore a ring finger after a compound fracture.
+Developing fingers after a fracture

-Finger fractures are a common injury to the upper extremities in our time.
-The hand is the primary tool of human labor in Everyday life, and the loss of its functionality, even for a while, causes significant inconvenience.
-If the fracture is not taken seriously, it can end sadly.
+Finger fractures are a common injury to the upper extremities these days.
+The hand is the primary tool of human labor in everyday life, and the loss of its functionality, even for some time, causes significant inconvenience.
+If a fracture is not taken seriously, it can end sadly.

 Each finger is made up of several small tubular bones called phalanges.
-The thumb has two of them, and all the rest have three: nail, middle and main.
+The thumb has two of them, and all the others have three: nail, middle and main.

-A fracture of the fingers in traumatology is considered a pathological condition in which there is a violation of the integrity of the phalanges.
-In this case, the bones take an abnormal position, as a result of which pain develops.
+In traumatology, a fracture of the fingers is considered a pathological condition in which the integrity of the phalanges is violated.
+In this case, the bones take an abnormal position, resulting in pain.

 Each finger has a certain number of phalanges

 There are many different classifications of finger fractures.
-In modern medical institutions, several are used at once for an accurate diagnosis.
-This approach allows both grouping and separating completely different fractures from each other.
+In modern medical institutions, several are used at once to make an accurate diagnosis.
+This approach allows both to group and separate completely different fractures from each other.

 According to etiology (origin) there are:

 • Traumatic fractures.
-They arise as a result of the impact on a healthy bone of any active damaging factor, leading to a violation of its integrity.
+They arise due to the impact of any active damaging factor on a healthy bone, leading to a violation of its integrity.

-• Pathological or atypical fractures.
-The main reason for their appearance is pathophysiological processes in the bone tissue: its demineralization, a decrease in the density of the base substance and a decrease in elasticity.
+• Pathological, or atypical, fractures.
+The main reason for their appearance is pathophysiological processes in bone tissue: its demineralization, a decrease in the density of the basic substance and a decrease in elasticity.

-• Breaks.
-Less than half of the diameter of the bone is damaged.
+• Brokenness.
+Less than half the diameter of the bone is damaged.

 • Cracks.
-It is characterized by a deepening of damage to more than half the diameter of the bone.
+Characterized by deepening of the damage to more than half the diameter of the bone.

 • Cracking.
-This is a pathological process in which the bone is covered with small cracks going in different directions.
+This is a pathological process in which the bone is covered with small cracks running in different directions.

 • Open fracture.
-It is characterized by damage to the muscles, subcutaneous tissue, skin, and sometimes trauma to the vascular trunks.
-In an open fracture, bone debris is visible in the wound and can become a source of bacterial infection.
+It is characterized by damage to muscles, subcutaneous tissue, skin, and sometimes injury to vascular trunks.
+In an open fracture, bone fragments are visible in the wound and can become a source of bacterial infection.

 • Closed fracture.
-It implies the preservation of the integrity of soft tissues, if there is a bone defect.
-The main manifestation is a pathological displacement of the finger.
+It implies maintaining the integrity of soft tissues if a bone defect is present.
+The main manifestation is pathological displacement of the finger.

-According to the nature of the fracture line, damage is distinguished:
+Depending on the nature of the fracture line, injuries are distinguished:

 • Oblique.
 The fracture is located at a certain angle to the surface of the damaged bone.

 • Transverse.
-The fracture line is located conditionally perpendicular to the surface of the bone.
+The fracture line is located relatively perpendicular to the surface of the bone.

 • Longitudinal.
 The fracture line runs parallel to the axis of the bone.

-• Screw, or spiral.
-The fracture has an uneven, "twisting" character with jagged edges.
+• Screw or spiral.
+The fracture is uneven, “twisting” in nature with jagged edges.

 • Fragmentation.
 As a result of this type of injury, more than two bone fragments are formed, each of which has its own fracture line.